shadowezz/Productiv/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts
+1. User requests to list contacts.
-1. Productiv shows list of contacts
+1. Productiv shows list of contacts.
-1. User requests to delete a specific contact in the list
+1. User requests to delete a specific contact in the list.
-1. Productiv deletes the contact
+1. Productiv deletes the contact.
    User case ends.

     Use case ends.